AlexBB22/Management/docs/agendas/agenda week 5.md

 # Opening
-Alexandru
+Alexandru x
-Eli
+Eli x
 Hidde
-Kanish
+Kanish x
-Kendra
+Kendra x
-Niels
+Niels x
-Scott
+Scott x

 # Points of action
     registration:       added UI and working registration.
 We are able to make new accounts and post them to the database and